thehyve/opencpuRScripts/README.md

 # opencpuRScripts

 This package provides the server-side prototype of how a tranSMART advanced analysis could be described in R and served through a RESTful API.

+The goal is to provided an easy way to build an an advanced analysis plugin as an R package using a UI definition language library.

 An example for a heatmap analysis is provided in the *example* folder.

 ## Describing the UI of an analysis